amityadav341/all-usefull-git-github-and-version-control-command/README.md

 6.now inorder to push existing repository from the command line type the following command on your cmd make sure you are in your project directory.

-   i. git remote add origin {paste url link of your git hub repositroy}
-  ii. git -u origin master/main.   -->this will push your project to github now you can see your project by refreshing github repository page .
+   i. git remote add origin {paste url link of your git hub repositroy}. ii. git -u origin master/main.   -->this will push your project to github now you can see your project by refreshing github repository page .